BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Poisoned Fangs, Swift Movement, Terror.

-Spider Webs â€” *Mirkwood Spiders can shoot webs to ensnare their prey.*
+Spider Webs — *Mirkwood Spiders can shoot webs to ensnare their prey.*

 *Mirkwood is haunted by many sinister and creeping things that have been twisted and mutated by the dark power corrupting the forest.
 The species of Mirkwood Spiders that nest in the high branches are perhaps chief amongst them; huge, bloated creatures with a dark intellect and a taste for blood.
 Many a warrior has succumbed to these creatures, trapped by the thick, sticky webbing they shoot to ensnare their prey.*